 According to the law, persons who are granted refugee status and subsidiary protection in Malta are issued a three years’ residence permit which is renewable.

-Once international protection is granted by RefCom, the beneficiary is issued a residence permit by Identity Malta, the public agency in charge of matters relating to passports, identity documents, work and residence permits for expatriates.
+Once international protection is granted by the IPA, the beneficiary is issued a residence permit by Identity Malta, the public agency in charge of matters relating to passports, identity documents, and work and residence permits for expatriates.

 Very little information is available for protection beneficiaries on the procedures and requirements relating to residence permits.
 Furthermore, the information provided by state officials is not always provided in a language understood by applicants.
 The procedure, including requirements, is not clearly indicated, written, or available online.